fabio-garavini/hassio-addons/README.md

 [Gitlab Comunity Edition (CE)](https://gitlab.com/rluna-gitlab/gitlab-ce) is an open source end-to-end software development platform with built-in version control, issue tracking, code review, CI/CD, and more

+### Hoarder 💾

+*All-in-one*

+A self-hostable bookmark-everything app with a touch of AI for the data hoarders out there.

 ### Immich 📷

 *All-in-one*

 [Immich](https://github.com/immich-app/immich) is a high performance self-hosted photo and video management solution

+### Jellyfin 📷

+[Jellyfin](https://jellyfin.org) is a Free Software Media System that puts you in control of managing and streaming your media.

 ### Nextcloud ☁️